hyperledger/aries-rfcs/features/0015-acks/README.md

 in this RFC may still be desirable, if there is significant overlap in the concepts.

-### Requesting ACKs

-A decorator, `~please_ack`, allows one agent to request an ad hoc ACK from another agent.
-This is described in the [0317-please-ack RFC](../0317-please-ack/README.md).

 ## Reference

 ### `ack` message